Left Behind: The Movie: Development

 The film rights to Tim LaHaye and Jerry B. Jenkins' novel were optioned in 1999 by Namesake Entertainment, an independent production company specializing in adaptations of works by Christian authors, including a series of Ted Dekker adaptations.
 Veteran producer Ralph Winter was brought aboard to produce, and hired Alan B. McElroy to write the screenplay.

 Unable to generate enough interest by studios, Winter licensed his portion of the rights to the Toronto-based writer-producers Peter and Paul Lalonde's Cloud Ten Pictures, who had previously made a similarly-themed series of direct-to-video films called the Apocalypse series.
 Winter and McElroy were not subsequently involved in the production, though Namesake retained a co-production credit on the first sequel Tribulation Force.

 Casting

 Before Janaya Stephens took the role of Chloe Steele, it had been given to Lacey Chabert, who dropped out due to scheduling conflicts.

 Televangelists Jack Van Impe and John Hagee make cameo appearances as raptured airline passengers, evangelist T. D. Jakes has a role as Pastor Vernon Billings.
-Contemporary Christian music artists Bob Carlisle and Rebecca St. James appear as news anchors, and members group Jake appeared as police guards towards the end of the movie.
+Contemporary Christian music artists Bob Carlisle and Rebecca St. James appear as news anchors, and members of the Christian band Jake appeared as police guards towards the end of the movie.